 Master Vocal Technique Teacher/Coach for Singers, and Published Author

-If you don’t have good technique, and know that your voice doesn’t sound the way it should or you wish it would, this will be the one thing that undermines your confidence while performing, and your self-esteem every single time you put yourself out there to sing.
+If you don’t have good technique and know that your voice doesn’t sound the way it should or you wish it would, this will be the one thing that undermines your confidence and self-esteem while performing every single time you put yourself out there to sing.

 It’s my experience and the experience of countless others that if this is the case, it won’t matter how many people tell you you’re great, that you sound great, or that they love the way you perform.
 When you disagree, yours is the only opinion that matters.

 If you don’t know right from wrong, right placement versus wrong placement, or how to support the mechanism with the diaphragm without squeezing or pushing it, then you put yourself at risk for damage with any given style of singing.
-Acquiring good singing habits as second nature requires lots of persistence and practice of daily vocal exercises, the guidance of a teacher, and being taught what to listen for when recording and practicing on your own.
+Implementing good song singing techniques as habits that become second nature to you, you will feel free to emote and express yourself artistically without ever having to worry about your voice or how you sound again.

-I teach based on scientific principle, and direct singers how to determine what went wrong with the singing mechanism when it felt and sounded wrong.
+I teach based on scientific principles and direct singers how to determine what went wrong with the singing mechanism when it felt and sounded wrong.
 Sometimes singers are so far removed from what they are feeling physically that they have to literally be instructed inward over and over again until they can properly recognize the sensations.
-Once this is learned, singers may at first only feel what they’ve done wrong after having just performed a section of a vocal exercise, but with practice, they learn to anticipate and correct it themselves.
+Singers may find that, at first, they can only feel and hear what they’ve done wrong after having just performed a section of a song or vocal exercise.
+But with practice, they learn to anticipate and correct whatever issues they are having.
+The goal is to teach the singer exactly how to become their own teacher.

 Learning good technique is a journey.
 For someone like me, it is a forever journey, as I am fascinated by the voice and all the things it can do.
 I am constantly willing to challenge myself to learn new things so that I can teach anyone and everyone, no matter which style they prefer.

-For you, the journey may be about getting your voice, or rehabilitating it, perhaps learning new habits and skills to make yourself sound better, or to feel like you have some control over the mechanism—to finally know what you are doing.
+For you, the journey may be about getting your voice or rehabilitating it, perhaps learning new habits and skills to make yourself sound better, or to feel like you have some control over the mechanism—to finally know what you are doing.
 Once you have everything sense-memorized, you will find so much confidence in what you can do that there will no longer be anything holding you back.
-Making technique second nature will finally free you to emote and express artistically—without ever having to worry about your voice while singing a song again.
+When song singing techniques become second nature to you, you will feel free to emote and express yourself artistically without ever having to worry about your voice or how you sound while singing a song again.